Lent

 What Is Lent All About, and Why Is It Important?

-Lent is the 40 days (not including Sundays) from Ash Wednesday to the Saturday before Easter.
+Lent is the 40 days (not including Sundays) from Ash Wednesday to the Saturday before Easter, also known as Resurrection Sunday.
 Lent is often described as a time of preparation and an opportunity to go deeper with God.
-This means that it’s a time for personal reflection that prepares people’s hearts and minds for Good Friday and Easter.
+It’s a time for personal reflection that prepares people’s hearts and minds for Good Friday and Easter.

 What Are the Key Days During Lent?

 Ash Wednesday is the first day of Lent.
 You may have noticed people with a smudged, black cross on their foreheads.
 Those are ashes from the Ash Wednesday service.
-The ashes symbolize our grief for the things we’ve done wrong and the resulting division of imperfect people from a perfect God.
+The ashes symbolize grief for things done wrong and the resulting division of imperfect people from a perfect God.

 Maundy Thursday is the day before Good Friday.
 It commemorates the night before Jesus died, when He shared the Passover meal with His closest friends and followers.

 Good Friday is the day Christians remember Jesus’ death.
-The “Good” reflects how Jesus’ death was a sacrifice on our behalf so we can receive God’s forgiveness for our wrongs, or sins.
+The “Good” reflects how Jesus’ death was a sacrifice on behalf of all humanity so you can receive God’s forgiveness for your wrongs, or sins.

 What Happens During Lent and Why?